kksgandhi/personal_site/Gamified_Education_Lit_Review.md

 Moncada and Moncada: games in an accounting class, and also how to build games / gamification into your course if you are not a programmer

-I think this survey uses gamified when it actually means game based...
+I think this survey uses gamified when it actually means [[gameful learning|game based]]...
 Either that or its put a lot of gamification stuff in the GBL category

 game based bio classroom did well